 Keeping Workers Safe

-Construction drawings themselves now feature safety plans embedded directly into them, so that safety is a top priority from the concept of the building all the way through the construction process.
-This, coupled with the dedication of all team members to prioritize safety on the jobsites, helps to enhance the industrys safety culture.
+Additionally, construction drawings now incorporate safety into the plans to keep safety a top priority from the concept of the building all the way through the construction process.
+This effort, coupled with the dedication of all team members to prioritize safety on jobsites, promotes safety culture in our industry.

-While a big part of the safety record a company holds relies on the individual workers themselves ensuring that they follow company policies and maintain a high level of awareness at the jobsites, an even larger level of responsibility lies on the company to ensure that proper procedures are in place and the highest standards are required to be met.
+While a big part of a company’s safety record relies on individual workers to follow company policies and maintain a high level of awareness at the jobsites, an even larger level of responsibility lies on the company itself to ensure that proper procedures are in place.

 Safety is a team effort that calls for the commitment of everyone within the company to work together towards the complete elimination of hazards and injuries on the job, and with the advancements in recent years, the goal of zero jobsite incidents is becoming a reality.

 To learn more and discuss how Custom Aire can bring our level of safety-focused services to your commercial project, contact us today.